badair/CLBL/README.md

     Attentive readers probably noticed that one of cv_reporter's operator() overloads returns an std::string, while the others return const char*.
-Trying to remember return types is annoying, and sometimes impossible - Do you know the return type of std::bind? clbl:::fwrap?
+Trying to remember return types is annoying, and sometimes impossible - this is why we have C++11 auto.
-    Functions like these might as well return Egyptian hieroglyphs - thankfully, C++ has the auto keyword.
 In the same vein, CLBL provides the clbl::auto_ tag type, which can be used as a placeholder for clbl::harden return types:
     */

     using auto_ = clbl::auto_;